golangHasura/score/README.md

 # score
-This is a mini project that we can maintain a cricket score and team details
+This is a mini project that we can maintain a score of any game